bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ### Combinators

-Lets put this into practice and work through a few examples selecting elements using combinators.
-In addition, I highly suggest reading through the selectors through in your mind to very clearly identify what a given combinator is targeting.
+Combinators are symbols that explain the relationship between selectors.
+Lets put this into practice and work through a few examples.
+In addition, I highly suggest reading through the selectors through in your mind or out loud to very clearly identify what a given combinator is targeting.
 Before we begin, this will be the starting structure of our HTML before any CSS styling is applied.

 Codepen: http://codepen.io/bluehabit/pen/RpmWVe